If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Music has never sounded better.

-We’ll show you how to clean earbuds so they’re looking as good as new.
+We’ll show you exactly how to clean your earbuds safely so they sound great and look brand new.

 Key Takeaways